Stephen Grossberg: Research

 Grossberg is a pioneer of the fields of computational neuroscience, connectionist cognitive science, and neuromorphic technology.
 His work focuses upon the design principles and mechanisms that enable the behavior of individuals, or machines, to adapt autonomously in real time to unexpected environmental challenges.
 This research has included neural models of vision and image processing; object, scene, and event learning, pattern recognition, and search; audition, speech and language; cognitive information processing and planning; reinforcement learning and cognitive-emotional interactions; autonomous navigation; adaptive sensory-motor control and robotics; self-organizing neurodynamics; and mental disorders.
 Grossberg also collaborates with experimentalists to design experiments that test theoretical predictions and fill in conceptually important gaps in the experimental literature, carries out analyses of the mathematical dynamics of neural systems, and transfers biological neural models to applications in engineering and technology.
 He has published 18 books or journal special issues, over 560 research articles, and has 7 patents.
-Grossberg's web page sites.bu.edu/steveg provides his research articles in a downloadable form, as well as videos of keynote lectures on various topics.

 Grossberg has studied how brains give rise to minds since he took the introductory psychology course as a freshman at Dartmouth College in 1957.
 At that time, Grossberg introduced the paradigm of using nonlinear systems of differential equations to show how brain mechanisms can give rise to behavioral functions.
 This paradigm is helping to solve the classical mind/body problem, and is the basic mathematical formalism that is used in biological neural network research today.
 In particular, in 1957–1958, Grossberg discovered widely used equations for (1) short-term memory (STM), or neuronal activation (often called the Additive and Shunting models, or the Hopfield model after John Hopfield's 1984 application of the Additive model equation); (2) medium-term memory (MTM), or activity-dependent habituation (often called habituative transmitter gates, or depressing synapses after Larry Abbott's 1997 introduction of this term); and (3) long-term memory (LTM), or neuronal learning (often called gated steepest descent learning).
 One variant of these learning equations, called Instar Learning, was introduced by Grossberg in 1976 into Adaptive Resonance Theory and Self-Organizing Maps for the learning of adaptive filters in these models.
 This learning equation was also used by Kohonen in his applications of Self-Organizing Maps starting in 1984.
 Another variant of these learning equations, called Outstar Learning, was used by Grossberg starting in 1967 for spatial pattern learning.
 Outstar and Instar learning were combined by Grossberg in 1976 in a three-layer network for the learning of multi-dimensional maps from any m-dimensional input space to any n-dimensional output space.
 This application was called Counter-propagation by Hecht-Nielsen in 1987.